Privicore

 Policy Configuration:

-Trigger: Password change, email change, or account deletion
+Trigger Events: Password change, email change, account deletion

 Voting Configuration: Consensus strategy (majority)